serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 This configuration ensure that the Authorizer function receives all of the parameters passed to the main function through the `lamba-proxy` integration type.

 **Note:** The `type` will default to `TOKEN` if no value is provided.

-### Print command to generate output of computed serverless.yml file

-Ever wondered what the computed values of your Serverless Variables look like?

-The new `serverless print` command makes it possible to inspect the computed `serverless.yml` file to see the completely resolved configuration file.

-This makes it easier to find bugs during Serverless Variables usage or plugin development.

-You can read more about it in our [CLI documentation](https://serverless.com/framework/docs/providers/aws/cli-reference/print/) for the `print` command.

 ### Print message when an update is available